syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Model.md

 Any class implementing this interface should be able to interact with the TopLevelGroup for specifying summaries.

-> Note: The ICollectionViewAdv interface was made as an interface since the WPF properties had to be DependencyProperties to enable binding in XAML.
+N> The ICollectionViewAdv interface was made as an interface since the WPF properties had to be DependencyProperties to enable binding in XAML.
 With ICollectionViewAdv, we can specify two kinds of summaries: